MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 ## Data availability

-VSTS leverages many of the Microsoft Azure storage features to ensure data availability in the case of hardware failure, service disruption, or data center disasters.
-Additionally, the VSTS team has procedures to protect data from accidental or malicious deletion.
+Azure DevOps Services leverages many of the Microsoft Azure storage features to ensure data availability in the case of hardware failure, service disruption, or data center disasters.
+Additionally, the Azure DevOps Services team has procedures to protect data from accidental or malicious deletion.

 ### Data redundancy